groboclown/nightjar-mesh/README.md

 An AWS ECS Control Mesh with Envoy Proxy

-*That's a fancy way to say that Nightjar monitors AWS Elastic Cloud Services for changes, and sends updates to a local Envoy Proxy to change the inbound and outbound traffic routes.*
+*That's a fancy way to say that Nightjar monitors AWS Elastic Cloud Services for changes, and sends updates to a local Envoy Proxy to change the outbound traffic routes.*

 ## About